What Is a Debt Consolidation Loan?

 Does a debt consolidation loan affect your credit scores?

-A debt consolidation loan can affect your credit score both positively and negatively, by adding new hard inquiries to your reports, changing your credit utilization ratio, lowering your average age of accounts, and adjusting your level of new credit.
+A debt consolidation loan can affect your credit score both positively and negatively.
+Positive effects include possibly reducing your credit utilization ratio.
+Negative effects could include adding new hard inquiries to your credit report and lowering your average account age.

 Is a debt consolidation loan a good idea?